tranthanhvu/FloatingView/README.md

 # FloatingView
-This project is an example of how to use the UIPresentationController to create a presentation view suitable with your app style.
+This project is an example of using the UIPresentationController to create a presentation view suitable for your app style.
-I have also created 2 examples, it's Card presentation and a touch pass-through presentation.
-Although It's not a perfect but it's the first step for you to get a referennce.
+I have also created 2 examples.
+It's a card presentation and a touch pass-through presentation.
+Although It's not perfect, it's the first brick for you to able to dive deeper.

 ## Illustrator